mrguilt/diceroller/README.md

     `C` Number of times to roll the dice
     `S` Number of sides on the dice

+For instance:

+	`dicecroller 2d20`

+will roll a 20-sided die 2 times.

+You can roll multiple dice at once.
+Typing

+	`diceroller 2d20 1d6`

-So `diceroller 2d6` will roll a 6-side die two times (so, two results between 1 and 6, or a total between 2 and 12).
+will roll a 20-sided die 2 times, and a 6-sided die once.

+Other options:
+	`--help`		This help information
+	`--version` 	Version information